Revitalizing Mongolia's Heritage: President Announces Plans to Rebuild Karakorum

-While the reconstruction of Kharkhorum may bring new economic opportunities and preserve cultural heritage, it's worth noting that the country's resources and potential environmental and social consequences must be taken into account.
+While the reconstruction of Karakorum may bring new economic opportunities and preserve cultural heritage, it's worth noting that the country's resources and potential environmental and social consequences must be taken into account.

 It's important to note that successful new cities often have a clear vision, strong leadership, and a well-planned strategy for economic development and sustainability.
 As the government and other stakeholders move forward with these projects, they'll need to carefully assess and address potential impacts.